 Are my flights included?

 We include everything except flights.
 You will need to arrange your flights to Kathmandu (TIA), and we have held round-trip seats for you from Kathmandu to Bhutan to ensure we have seats.
-Only two flights per day go into Bhutan.

 When should I arrive in Kathmandu?